-What are we doing about this?We are providing free SSL certificates to all customers for them to be able to comply with Google Chrome 68 update and achieve the benefits listed above.
-To qualify for a free SSL, the following must be true to get a free SSL:
+What are we doing about this?We provide free SSL certificates to all customers using Google Chrome and Microsoft Edge.
+The following must be true to get a free SSL:

 - Your nameservers and A record must point to the IP address associated with your hosting account.

-If you are unsure about whether or not you need to purchase a paid SSL certificate, please call us at 877-472-4399 to speak with a web advisor.
+If you are unsure whether you need to purchase a paid SSL certificate, please contact us via chat for assistance.